turingschool/front-end-curriculum/lessons/independent-study/idiomatic-css.md

 #### Generally...

 - Establish a consistent style for the code-base and reinforce it on the team.
-Any code-base should look like a single-person typed it, even when there are multiple contributers.
+Any code-base should look like a single-person typed it, even when there are multiple contributors.
 - Choose existing, common style patterns first, employing deviations only when necessary and for good reason.

 #### Whitespace...